jim4067/jimii/content/guessing-game-solana.md

 Let's take a look at our `guessing-game.ts` file inside the `tests` directory.
 Nothing special happening here.
 We have one test which is for the `initialize` IX that we removed earlier. (let's get rid of this test).

-The first line below, sets up our solana test environment, instructing anchor to use our local command-line wallet that we generated when we installed the solana CLI suite and run `solana-keygen new` and a keypair file `~/.config/solana/id.json` was generated.
+The first line below, sets up our Solana test environment, instructing anchor to use the local command-line wallet that we generated when we installed the Solana CLI suite and run `solana-keygen new` and a keypair file `~/.config/solana/id.json` was generated.
 By default the connection string it will use will be the public API endpoints provided for free.
 If you face an error such as `failed to get recent blockhash: TypeError: fetch failed`, you should change this and use a private RPC provider to make the error go away.

 The second line is the typescript type interface to interact with our program via the generated IDL.